 - 3. Payroll growth rate: In the amortization of the unfunded actuarial accrued liability, payroll is assumed to increase 3.00% per year.
 This increase rate is solely due to the effect of wage inflation on salaries, with no allowance for future membership growth. - 4.
-Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2.15%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
-The actual COLA will be determined based on the plan's five-year average investment rate of return (return on actuarial assets) minus 5.0% and will range from zero to 4.0%.
-It is known that the COLA for calendar years 2020 and 2021 will be 1.56% and 1.06% respectively, and this has been reflected in the valuation.
+Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2.10%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
+The actual amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.00% which will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%.
+It is known that the COLA for calendar years 2021 and 2022 will be 1.06% and 3.50% respectively, and this has been reflected in the valuation. - B. Demographic Assumptions - 1.
+Post-retirement mortality rates: - a.
+Male employees: PUB(10) Median Table for Healthy General Employee Males, loaded by 115%, projected with Scale Ultimate MP16.

-- 1. Post-retirement mortality rates: - a.
-Male employees: PUB(10) Median Table for Healthy General Employee Males, loaded by 115%, projected with Scale Ultimate MP16. - b.
+- b.
 Female employees: PUB(10) Median Table for Healthy General Employee Females, loaded by 111%, projected with Scale Ultimate MP16. - c.
 Disabled males PUB(10) Tables for Disabled Reitrees by Occupation for males, projected with Scale Ultimate MP16. - d.
 Disabled females PUB(10) Tables for Disabled Reitrees by Occupation for females, projected with Scale Ultimate MP16 - 2.
 Pre-retirement mortality (combined ordinary and duty): - a.
 Male employees: PUB(10) Tables for Employees by Occupation for males, projected with Scale Ultimate MP16. - b.
 Female employees: PUB(10) Tables for Employees by Occupation for females, projected with Scale Ultimate MP16.